Operations/Departmental Manager (Level 5 Apprenticeship)

 Throughout this apprenticeship you will also achieve an ILM Level 5 Diploma for Managers.

-- Attendance: Four study weekends and online learning.
+- Attendance: Online learning.
 Additional workplace assessor visits can also be discussed on an individual basis

-- Duration: 24 months (20% of time must be spent studying off the job)
+- Duration: 24 months (a minimum of 6 hours per week must be spent undertaking off-the-job training)

 - Start date: Start at anytime

 - Location: You must be living and working in England.

 Ideally, you should have 5 GCSEs at grades C/4 or above including English Language and Mathematics.

 You will also need to be living and working in England in a suitable leadership role and earning at least the National Minimum Wage for Apprentices.
 To complete this apprenticeship within 18 months you will need to be working for a minimum of 30 hours per week, if you are working less than 30 hours a week the length of your apprenticeship will be extended depending on your working hours.

 If you have a level 5 (or above) qualification in a similar subject you may not be able to undertake this apprenticeship, in which case you may wish to undertake the ILM Level 5 Diploma in Leadership and Management.